csgillespie/efficientR/main.md

 The R-project website contains six detailed [official manuals](https://cran.r-project.org/manuals.html), plus a giant pdf file containing documentation for all recommended packages.
 These include [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.html), [The R language definition](https://cran.r-project.org/doc/manuals/r-release/R-lang.html) and [R Installation and Administration](https://cran.r-project.org/doc/manuals/r-release/R-admin.html), all of which are recommended for people wanting to learn their general R skills.
 If you are developing a package and want to submit it to CRAN, the [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) manual is recommended reading, although it has to some extent been superseded by @Wickham_2015, the source code of which is [available online](https://github.com/hadley/r-pkgs).
 While these manuals are long, they contain important information written by experienced R programmers.

 For more domain-specific and up-to-date information on developments in R, we recommend checking out academic journals.
 The [R-journal](https://journal.r-project.org/) regularly publishes articles describing new R packages, as well as general programming hints.
 Similarly, the articles in the [Journal of Statistical Software](https://www.jstatsoft.org/) have a strong R bias.
 Publications in these journals are generally of very high quality and have been rigorously peer reviewed.
 However, they may be rather technical for R novices.

 The wider community provides a much larger body of information, of more variable quality, than the official R resources.
 The [Contributed Documentation](https://cran.r-project.org/other-docs.html) page on R's home page contains dozens of tutorials and other resources on a wide range of topics.
 Some of these are excellent, although many are not kept up-to-date.
 An excellent resource for browsing R help pages online is provided by [rdocumentation.org](http://www.rdocumentation.org).

 Lower grade but more frequently released information can be found on the 'blogosphere'.
 Central to this is  [R-bloggers](http://www.r-bloggers.com/), a blog aggregator of content contributed by bloggers who write about R (in English).
 It is a great way to get exposed to new and different packages.
 Similarly monitoring the _[#rstats](https://twitter.com/search?q=%23rstats)_ twitter tag keeps you up-to-date with the latest news.

 There are also mailing lists, Google groups and the Stack Exchange Q & A sites.
 Before requesting help, read a few other questions to learn the format of the site.
 Make sure you search previous questions so you are not duplicating work.
 Perhaps the most important point is that people aren't under __any__ obligation to answer your question.
-One of the fantastic things about the open-source community is that you can ask questions and one of core developers may answer your question free; but remember, everyone is busy!
+One of the fantastic things about the open-source community is that you can ask questions and one of core developers may answer your question for free; but remember, everyone is busy!

 ### Stackoverflow

 The number one place on the internet for getting help on programming is [Stackoverflow](http://www.stackoverflow.com).
 This website provides a platform for asking and answering questions.
 Through site membership, questions and answers are voted up or down.
 Users of Stackoverflow earn reputation points when their question or answer is up-voted.
 Anyone (with enough reputation) can edit a question or answer.
 This helps the content remain relevant.

 Questions are tagged.
 The R questions can be found under the [R tag](http://stackoverflow.com/questions/tagged/r).
 The [R page](https://stackoverflow.com/tags/r/info) contains links to Official documentation, free resources, and various other links.
 Members of the Stackoverflow R community have tagged, using `r-faq`, a few questions that often crop up.

 ### Mailing lists and groups.

 There are many mailing lists and Google groups focused on R and particular packages.
 The main list for getting help is `R-help`.
 This is a high volume mailing list, with around a dozen messages per day.
 A more technical mailing list is `R-devel`.
 This list is intended for questions and discussion about code development in R. The discussion on this list is very technical.
 However, it's a good place to be introduced to new ideas - but it's not the place to ask about these ideas!
 There are many other special interest mailing [lists](https://www.r-project.org/mail.html) covering topics such as high performance computing to ecology.
 Many popular packages also have their own mailing list or Google group, e.g. **ggplot2** and **shiny**.
 The key piece of advice  is before mailing a list, read the relevant mailing archive and check that your message is appropriate.

 ## Asking a question